Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/09-Load-Data-into-Data-Warehouse.md

     >**Note**: The use of staging tables enables you to validate or transform data before moving or using it to append to or upsert into any existing dimension tables.
 The COPY statement provides a simple but high-performance technique that you can use to easily load data from files in a data lake into staging tables, and as you've seen, identify and redirect invalid rows.

 ### Task 3.2: Use a CREATE TABLE AS (CTAS) statement
+In this task, you will create a new table using a CREATE TABLE AS SELECT (CTAS) statement with hash distribution and a clustered columnstore index to optimize query performance.

 1. Return to the script pane, and replace the code it contains with the following code: